v-harrishe/azure-docs/articles/service-fabric/service-fabric-reliable-actors-backup-and-restore.md

 # Implement Reliable Actors backup and restore

 > [!NOTE]
-> Microsoft recommends to use [Periodic backup and restore](service-fabric-backuprestoreservice-quickstart-azurecluster.md) for configuring data backup of Reliable Stateful services and Reliable Actors.
+> Azure recommends to use [Periodic backup and restore](service-fabric-backuprestoreservice-quickstart-azurecluster.md) for configuring data backup of Reliable Stateful services and Reliable Actors.
 >

 In the following example, a custom actor service exposes a method to back up actor data by taking advantage of the remoting listener already present in `ActorService`: